valeoai/VideoActionModel/MODELS.md

 All our models described in our tech report are released on our GitHub.

-We use the following script to convert to tar files:
+For VaViM-L and VaVAM-L we use the following script to convert the weights to tar files:

 ```bash
 # Performs something akin to: